poult-lab/daily-word/english_words_ learning.md

 [verb]  {~ sth (up)} The dogs are caged (up) at night.

  "to put or keep an animal in a cage"

+16.Caucasian  [kɔːˈkeɪʒn]

+[noun] The concept of dividing humankind into the Mongoloid, [Caucasoid](https://en.wikipedia.org/wiki/Caucasoid), and [Negroid](https://en.wikipedia.org/wiki/Negroid) races was introduced in the 1780s by members of the [Göttingen School of History](https://en.wikipedia.org/wiki/Göttingen_School_of_History).

+World race population 2023 Mongoloid 27%, Caucasian 27% and Negroid 43%.

+"a member of any of the races of people who have pale skin"